Skip to main content

 Even though he’s been forecasting since 1887, Phil’s track record for the entire country isn’t perfect.
 To determine just how accurate he is, we’ve compared U.S. national temperatures with Phil’s forecasts.
 On average, Phil has gotten it right 30% of the time over the past 10 years.

-In 2023, Phil forecast a "long winter" when he saw his shadow and predicted an additional six weeks of wintry temperatures.
-In fact, the contiguous United States saw above average temperatures in February and slightly below average temperatures in March of last year.
-Phil was 50/50 on his forecast.
+In 2024, Phil forecast an “early spring" when he didn’t see his shadow and predicted six weeks of spring temperatures.
+In fact, the contiguous United States saw above average temperatures in February and above average temperatures in March of last year.
+Phil was spot on in his forecast.

 Phil’s First Forecast